gyuho/learn/doc/problems/set_0/014/README.md

 recursion when:

-1. Have found all the previous letters (e.g. `c`, `o`, `d` for `code`), and have just found the last letter (`e` for `code`).
+1. Have found all the previous letters (e.g. `c`, `o`, `d` for `code`), and just found the last letter (`e` for `code`).
 2. No more position to move (at the end of board).

 <br>
 **SECOND**, decide what you need to carry around or pass out to *recursive*
 functions:

 1. Target letter.
-A target letter being empty means you do not want to proceed the search anymore, therefore ending recursion.
-A target
+This being empty means you do not want to proceed search anymore, therefore ending the recursion.
-2. Position on board (row, column in two dimensional array) to search for the target letter.
+2. Position on board to search for the target letter.
    This tells which direction to move.
 3. You want to store previously found instances (full letters), so not to overcount.